hwoihann/bioinfo-basics/README.md

 nouns I need to remember and review from daily reading source, including
  - biological terms, especially what the root it's from
  - oral and literal English

 __note nameing: according to the week and month number__

+add paperNotes directory from 2019-week43 add dailyAbstact赏析, started from 2020-week3